falldamagestudio/cloud-symbol-server/cli/generated/BackendAPI/docs/DefaultApi.md

 <a name="gettransaction"></a>
 # **GetTransaction**
-> GetTransactionResponse GetTransaction (string transactionId)
+> GetTransactionResponse GetTransaction (string transactionId, string storeId)

 Fetch a transaction